Medical Policy: 06.01.31

 Based on review of the peer reviewed medical literature, there is currently no established role for whole body bioelectrical impedance analysis (BIA) for individuals who have a clinical condition associated with abnormal body composition or who have a clinical condition managed by monitoring changes in body composition over time.
 Currently no studies have been identified in the literature in which BIAmeasurements were actively used in patient management, and studies have not reported data demonstrating the impact of body composition assessment on net health outcomes.
 Further studies are needed to assess the clinical value of this testing.

-In 2013, The International Society for Clinical Densitometry (ISCD) issued a statement on use of DXA body composition.
-The statement included the following ISCD official positions regarding the use of DXA total body composition with regional analysis:
+In 2015, The International Society for Clinical Densitometry (ISCD) updated thier adult position statement which included a statement on the use of DXA body composition.
+The statement included the following ISCD position regarding the use of DXA total body composition with regional analysis in the following condtions:

 In 2012, the USPSTF recommends screening all adults for obesity.
 Clinicians should offer or refer all patients with body mass index (BMI) of 30 kg/m2 or higher to intensive, multicomponent behavioral interventions.